Rufilla/meta-openai/README.md

 # Using the Davinci GPT 3.0 API

-The Davinci GPT 3.0 API allows access to Davinci, a powerful AI model that can perform a variety of tasks such as text generation, text classification, and more.
+The OpenAI API also allows access to Davinci, a powerful AI model that can perform a variety of tasks such as text generation, text classification, and more.

 Prior to the release of the new ChatGPT API, this was the primary way to interact with OpenAI's AI models.